ebeneliason/roto/README.md

 3. Generating your graphics procedurally would be more efficient than achieving the same results by hand.

 Rendering pre-drawn image sequences is significantly faster on device than rendering graphics procedurally using the Playdate APIs.
-However, if rendering the graphics procedurally is faster (or if you've _already_ implemented your sprites using the drawing APIs), Roto can make the process of transitioning to pre-rendered sprite sheets easy.
+However, if _generating_ the graphics procedurally is easier (or if you've _already_ implemented your sprites using the drawing APIs), Roto can make the process of transitioning to pre-rendered sprite sheets easy.